dragonman225/trigger-webhook-from-notion/README.md

 This is a **proof-of-concept**, so it requires a few changes in code to adapt to your need.
 They are simple, and I'll explain as clear as possible.

 1. Open `src/extension.js`, replace the dummy `buildHookUrl` with your webhook URL.

-   Any webhook should work, as long as the webhook can be triggered by an empty `POST` request (for instance, Netlify's).
+   Any webhook should work, as long as the webhook can be triggered by an empty `POST` request (for example, Netlify's).

    ```javascript
    const buildHookUrl = 'https://Replace.this.string.with.your.webhook.URL'
    ```

 2. (Optional) If you want the trigger button appear only on one table, open `manifest.json`, in `content_scripts.matches`, change `https://www.notion.so/*` to a table's URL.

-   If you skip this step, the you will see the trigger button **in every table**.
+   If you skip this step, you will see the trigger button **on every table**.

    ```javascript
    "content_scripts": [